tomedegroot/study-material/LPIC102/topic-107-administrative-tasks.md

 6. */etc/securetty* -> Specifies from which ttys the root user can login.
 If it does not exist, the root user can login from anywhere
 7. */etc/usertty* -> If a system doesn't have PAM (Pluggable Authentication Modules) this file is used to determine location, time, days and system users can login from.

+1. */etc/issue* -> show this message when a user logs in

 **Important** know what happens if these files are here or not and what kind of message the user sees when he logs in (p.
 425)

 ####`useradd`